marisofie/epfl_ada_project/README.md

 *Food poisoning is a health issue, and it is important to classify where they happen and take the right actions to ensure that it does not happen in the future.
 Even though this project cannot predict the likelyhood of a specific facility to cause food poisoning, it can still help people to choose more wisely where to eat or shop for food.*

 # Questions
+- What kinds of food cause food poisoning ?
-- Why doesn't the facility's inspection result not correlate necessarily with the chances of food poisoning ?
+- Are the facility inspections correlated with food poisoning ?
 - Does the location of the facility impact the food poisoning likelyhood ?
-If so, must we take into account the distace to the city center of the distance to the sea ?
-- What kinds of food cause food poisoning ?
+- To which extent can we predict food poisoning ?
 - What must we look out for to avoid the sickness ?

 # Different chapters of the notebook
 - Context (Mariam)
   - Visualization of the number of outbreaks per state
   - Types of food that are more likely to cause food poisoning are given
 - Spatial visualization (Mariam)
   - Inspection results and risk levels of facilities in chicago are mapped with respect to the zip code area
-- Relationships investigation (Mariam)
+- Relationships investigation (Mariam and Mari Sofie)
   - Correlation between inspection results and food poisoning
   - Correlation between the risk level and the food poisoning
   - Correlation between the violation type and the food poisoning